-Income may be limited to income directly derived from these assets, and/or income may be limited in terms of its nature or tax character.
-Income categories that may be included are:
+Income may also be limited to income directly derived from these assets, and/or income may be limited in terms of its nature or tax character.
+Income categories that may be included in various definitions include:

 - Dividends or distributions;

 - Interest;

 - Rents and royalties;

 - Capital gains; and

 - Other passive income.